-The instructions for use shall contain a warning statement to the effect that a potential hazard can exist if different ALARM PRESETS are used for the same or similar equipment in any single area, e.g. an intensive care unit or cardiac operating theater.
+The instructions for use shall contain a warning statement to the effect that a HAZARD can exist if different ALARM PRESETS are used for the same or similar equipment in any single area, e.g. an intensive care unit or cardiac operating theatre.